Terror Alert Systems Fast Facts

-(CNN)Here is some background information about terror alert systems in the United States.
-In 2011, the US Department of Homeland Security replaced the color-coded threat scale of the Homeland Security Advisory System (HSAS) with a new terror alert system, the National Terrorism Advisory System (NTAS).
-Also, the Personal Localized Alert Network (PLAN), operated by the Federal Communications Commission (FCC), allows mobile phone users to receive targeted text messages about safety threats.
+(CNN)Here is a look at terror alert systems in the United States.
+In 2011, the US Department of Homeland Security (DHS) replaced the color-coded threat scale of the Homeland Security Advisory System (HSAS) with a new terror alert system, the National Terrorism Advisory System (NTAS).
+Also, Wireless Emergency Alerts (WEA), operated by the Federal Communications Commission (FCC), allow mobile phone users to receive targeted text messages about safety threats.

 The National Terrorism Advisory System (NTAS) (2011-present):